JuliaLang/IJulia.jl/docs/src/manual/troubleshooting.md

 * The `julia` executable no longer exists (maybe you updated your installed Julia versions).
 * The environment that the `julia` executable runs in does not have the `IJulia` package installed.
 This is a common error.
 In general, the `IJulia` package should be installed in the base environment of your Julia installation (what you get when you type `] activate` into the REPL without any further options, or when you simply start the Julia REPL without any options).
 Note that the `--project=@.` option in the above `kernel.json` falls back to the base environment, so it should generally be safe.
 If you like to use [shared environments](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), you may want to have a `--project` flag that references that shared environment, and make sure that `IJulia` is installed in that environment.
 Also make sure that the environment is instantiated.

 You can edit the `kernel.json` file to fix any issues.
 Or, delete the entire folder containing the `kernel.json` file to start from scratch.
 This is entirely safe to do, or you could also use `jupyter kernelspec uninstall <name>` from the command line, see `jupyter kernelspec --help`.
-After deleting an old kernel, simply create a new one, using [`IJulia.installkernel`](@ref) from the Julia REPL.
+After deleting an old kernel, simply create a new one by running `IJulia.installkernel()` for the default kernel, or [`IJulia.installkernel`](@ref) with arguments for a custom kernel.

 For further insight into kernel connection issues, look at the error messages emitted by Jupyter.
 If you started `jupyter lab` / `jupyter notebook` in the terminal, messages will be printed there, not in the web interface that you access via the browser.
 For more details, you can pass the `--debug` command line flag to `jupyter`.
 If you started Jupyter via `IJulia.jupyterlab()` / `IJulia.notebook()`, you must also pass `verbose=true` to see any of the output emitted by `jupyter`, including error messages about connection failures; cf. [Debugging IJulia problems](@ref), below.